 Interest may be deductible provided that said interest refers to a loan incurred for obtaining income subject to corporate income tax.
-Nevertheless, the deduction of annual interest expenses is limited to the highest of the following amounts: €1 million or 40 per cent (only for 2016) and 30 per cent (for 2017 and subsequent years) of the company's earnings before interest, taxes, depreciation and amortisation (EBITDA).
+Nevertheless, the deduction of annual interest expenses is limited to the highest of the following amounts: $\in 1$ million or 30 per cent of the company's earnings before interest, taxes, depreciation and amortisation.